YallaCalculators

 Total Fees

-Lesson: Even a “low fee” card (AED 365) can cost AED 690/year when you factor in FX fees and one late payment.
+Lesson: Even a “low fee” card (AED 383/year) can cost about AED 800/year when you factor in FX fees and a single late payment.
+The late fee alone is nearly two-thirds of the annual fee — which is why one missed due date is the most expensive routine mistake on a cheap card.
 Always calculate total costs, not just annual fees.

 Scenario 2: Frequent International Traveler